iatambe/PCMLAI-Capstone-full/README.md

 Details regarding Parts I and II, including the choices made in preprocessing the data and in the design of the "base" model, can be seen in this project's Jupyter workbook.

-In part III I will experiment with five "classical" ML models piped after our trained feature extractor, and compare them with the original base model's performance.
-(This performance will be tested on a separate test set from the original validation set that was used to select the best-performing base model during training.
+In part III I experimented with five "classical" ML models piped after my trained feature extractor, and compare them with the original base model's performance.
+(Note: this performance will be tested on a separate test set from the original validation set that was used to select the best-performing base model during training.
 I will also experiment with num_layers ranging from 1 to 5; here num_layers is the number of layers in the original base model's dense classifier head.
 (Note num_layers needs to be set before training the base model.)

 See Part III in the Jupyter workbook for details on which ML classifier models were used.